PURPOSE

 Although the Credit Union deemphasized loan growth in the latter half of 2022 to reduce our loan to share ratio, Red Rocks did help members obtain loans in the rising rate environment.
 Members were able to lock in lower rates on Second Mortgage loans or take out Home Equity Lines of Credit, with those portfolios growing 18.5% and 20.9% respectively.
 The total loan portfolio increased by $21.5 million in 2022 for a growth rate of 7.9%.

 Similar to others, Red Rocks experienced a decrease in deposits over the course of the year as Certificates of Deposits (CD) matured and as members drew down on savings.
-As part of the Credit Union’s strategy, several initiatives were introduced to provide support for our members’ deposits in the difficult economic environment, including creating a Reverse-Tier Savings account, creating additional CD terms and special promotions, and increasing savings rates.
+As part of the Credit Union’s strategy, several initiatives were introduced to provide support for our members’ deposits in the difficult economic environment, including creating a Reverse Tier Savings account, creating additional CD terms and special promotions, and increasing savings rates.
 Total deposits decreased by $34.9 million, ending at $289 million.
 Similarly, total assets declined $12 million to $347 million.

 Growth Over the Years